patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 hmac.update(cipherText);
 ```

-If you want to authenticate additional meta data, like the protocol version, you could also add it to the mac generation.
+If you want to authenticate additional metadata, like the protocol version, you could also add it to the mac generation.
 This is the same concept as adding associated data to an [authenticated encryption algorithm](https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_Encryption_with_Associated_Data).

 ```
 if (associatedData != null) {